Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 Having seen the name HIT of which he is also an alumni Mr.Complex decides to listen to them.

 ##### Proposal 2:
-Second proposal is from a company named Yangtze (a river) which own almost all the businesses in the world.
+Second proposal is from a company named Yangtze (a river) which owns almost all the businesses in the world.
 They have the best engineers in the world working on the most complex problems of their verse like showing ads based on user behavior, upselling pillows to people who have bought beds, upselling 2 more pillows to people who have bought 4 pillows last week etc.

 All the employees of mentioned company believe they are changing the world and bettering humanity by upselling items.